-Crows Nest: Victory in a battle, but there’s still a war to win
+Victory in a battle, but there’s still a just war to win

-A significant change in tactics was obscured by the bland words:
+A significant change in tactics was obscured by their bland words:

 Sydney Metro is seeking a construction-only contractor to deliver Crows Nest Station… A delivery partner for the over station development will be selected via a separate procurement process.